If you are setting up a new tank, you might be asking: how long does it take for an aquarium to cycle before it is safe to add fish?

 Helpful Next Reads

-Still confused by ammonia, nitrite, and nitrate?
-Start with our guide on how to test aquarium water correctly.
+Need to check ammonia, nitrite, and nitrate?
+Use our guide on how to test aquarium water correctly.

 Thinking about adding fish soon?
-Our guide on adding fish after setting up a tank explains when it is safer to wait.
+Read our guide on adding fish after setting up a tank.

-Planning your stocking list?
+Planning your fish list?
 Our guide to how many fish you can put in an aquarium can help you avoid overcrowding.

 CONCLUSION

-But giving your aquarium time now often creates a healthier and much less stressful experience later.
+But giving your tank time now often prevents much bigger problems later.

 Healthy aquariums usually reward patience.